 The days and hours of sale

 The joint New Plymouth District Council and Stratford District Council Local Alcohol Policy has been adopted.
-A copy of the Local Alcohol Policy can be found here.
+View the Local Alcohol Policy

 The Design and layout of premises